fzago-cray/liblustre/README.md

     rpms/RPMS/x86_64/liblustre-devel-0.1.0-g01bb122.x86_64.rpm
     rpms/RPMS/x86_64/liblustre-debuginfo-0.1.0-g01bb122.x86_64.rpm

-Only the liblustre rpm is need to run an application. liblustre-develcontains the man pages and the headers.
+Only the liblustre rpm is need to run an application. liblustre-devel contains the man pages and the headers.

 Testing liblustre
 -----------------